 About the Program:

-Created by UNLV University Libraries—through the generous support of Flora and Stuart Mason—to encourage undergraduates to complete college degrees.
-The program targets students who exhibit financial need and are first-generation college students or from under-represented ethnic groups.
+Created by the UNLV University Libraries, through the generous support of Flora and Stuart Mason, to offer meaningful employment opportunities, sustained mentorship, and guidance that assist undergraduates in completing their college degrees.
+The program is focused on supporting students who exhibit financial need, are first-generation college students, or are from underrepresented racial and ethnic groups.

 The program recruits highly motivated first-year students and trains them to serve as library ambassadors.

 - Earning up to $4,500 per semester, with guaranteed summer employment;

 - Developing advanced research skills that will improve academic performance;